 Once you have gained editing rights, click on the pencil icon at the top right corner of a resource landing page.
-You may modify the content files or the metadata description of a resource, including the Title, Abstract, Subject, License, Authors, Contributors, Source, Relations, Resource Specifics, and Extended Metadata.
+You may modify the content files or the metadata description of a resource, including the Title, Abstract, Subject, License, Authors, Contributors, Source, Relations, Resource Specifics, and Additional Metadata.
 If you edit the author or title of a resource, the citation will dynamically adjust.
 The metadata fields for each resource type vary.
 To learn about how to edit metadata for a specific resource type, navigate to the Resource Types page.

 If you have resources that you no longer need, or if you made a mistake in creating a resource, you can click on the "Delete" button on the resource's landing page to delete the resource.
 To delete a resource that has been formally published contact email@example.com.

 While some metadata edits are allowed for formally published resources, you will not be able to edit the authors, title, or content files of formally published resources.
 As an archival system, HydroShare ensures the integrity of published content by ensuring that it is immutable and cannot change once it has been formally published and a DOI has been assigned.
 Additionally, changes to authors and title are not allowed for published resources to ensure that the citation for a published resource does not change once it has been published.